DAMAGE TO YOUR COMPANY'S REPUTATION?

 Further Reading

 What distinguishes products, completed operations and professional liability?
-A product is a good sold to consumers.
-Think about "things" when you think about products.
-Products liability covers the business which manufactures the product agai...
+A product is a tangible good sold to consumers; think "things" when you think about products.
+Products liability protects a business that manufactures or sells a product f...